nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-simflofy-connector.md

 ![job-report.png](nx_asset://77135068-16b9-4c19-ab80-4c36356d52b0 ?w=650,border=true)

 {{#> callout type='info'}}
 If you need to execute the federation job automatically, then you'll have to set up a **job runner**.
-It is process run a server, running periodically a specific federation job.
+This process runs a specific federation job periodically.
 More information on the [Simflofy Documentation Site](http://simflofy.helpdocsonline.com/simflofy-job-runner-2).
 {{/callout}}

-You can view the job report by clicking on the numbers displayed in each column (Read, Writen, Erros...) to list the exhaustive list of related documents:
+You can view the job report by clicking on the numbers displayed in each column (Read, Written, Errors...) to list the exhaustive list of related documents:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Content Federation with Simflofy/job-report2.png